Robust direction-dependent gain-calibration of beam-modelling errors far from the target field

+is called the `array factor'.
+It represents the far-field beam of the station based solely on the element positions and their excitations, assuming identical, isotropic elements.

-The propagation matrix is then split into this beam model, and a model for all other propagation effects (both astronomical and instrumental), i.e. $\mathmat{P}_{p,d}=\mathmat{J}_{p,d}\mathmat{A}_{p,d}$.
+The propagation matrix is then split into the beam model, and a model for all other propagation effects (both astronomical and instrumental), i.e. $\mathmat{P}_{p,d}=\mathmat{J}_{p,d}\mathmat{A}_{p,d}$.
 Calibration then attempts to find the matrices $\mathmat{J}_{p,d}(\nu,t)$ that make this sky model best match the data.
 Because the sky usually remains coherent over short time and frequency intervals, a matrix $\mathmat{J}_p$ is found over such an interval instead of per data point, both raising the signal-to-noise ratio and reducing the computational cost.
-We define a parameter $l$ that iterates over all combinations of $\nu$ and $t$ within a calibration interval to simplify notation.
+We call these intervals `solution intervals' and define a parameter $l$ that iterates over all combinations of $\nu$ and $t$ within a solution interval to simplify notation.
 For similar reasons, groups of spatially close sources (calibration clusters, denoted by $k$) are assigned the same Jones matrix $\mathmat{J}_{p,k}$, rather than an individual matrix per source $\mathmat{J}_{p,d}$.
 This is an approximation, since the clustering of sources is a heuristic procedure based on the required minimum flux level of a calibration cluster, or the total permissible number of calibration clusters.
-This means that one pair of closely spaced sources can be assigned the same calibration cluster, whereas a similarly spaced source is assigned a different matrix, even though its propagation path can be very similar to that of the original pair.
+This means that one pair of closely spaced sources can be assigned the same calibration cluster, whereas another similarly spaced source could be assigned a different matrix, even though its propagation path can be very similar to that of the original pair.